+- (1) In this regulation

-- concessional administrative fee means an administrative fee payable by an eligible pensioner or eligible asylum seeker under Part 3 of Schedule 1. - (2) Unless the Registrar otherwise determines, an eligible pensioner or eligible asylum seeker is, at any one time, entitled to a concessional administrative fee only for - (a) one caravan; and - (b) one trailer other than a caravan; and - (c) one motor cycle; and - (d) one motor vehicle other than a motor cycle.
+- concessional administrative fee means an administrative fee payable by an eligible pensioner or eligible asylum seeker under Part 3 of Schedule 1.

+- (2) Unless the Registrar otherwise determines, an eligible pensioner or eligible asylum seeker is, at any one time, entitled to a concessional administrative fee only for

+- (a) one caravan; and

+- (b) one trailer other than a caravan; and

+- (c) one motor cycle; and

+- (d) one motor vehicle other than a motor cycle.